All products

 $2.00

 Isopods are detritivores.
-Their primary diet in nature is leaf litter and decayed wood.
+Their primary diet in nature is dried leaf litter and rotting decayed wood.
 Both of these should always be available in abundance.
 They will also happily consume any other decomposing organic plant or animal matter they come across.
 As such it is vital to supplement your isopods with other food sources on a semi regular basis.
-They enjoy food options like squash, radishes, carrots and other veggies along with commercial isopod powdered food like Repashy.
-They also need some occasional protein in their diets which can be things like freeze dried minnows, shrimp, fish pellets, dried insects and other protein based food sources.
-Be sure to feed these on the drier side as they can spoil quickly in humid environments and attract unwanted pestsArmadillidium Nasatum "White Out" is a very easy species to keep and is forgiving with the learning curves of new keepers or the occasional memory lapse.
-The flurry of little white bodies moving around in an established culture is aesthetically pleasing and you won't always have to hunt for them to enjoy this as they are both day and night active.
-See our store front for many other fascinating and unique isopods!
+These Isopods relish food options like squash, carrots, cucumbers and other veggies along with commercial isopod powdered food like Repashy Morning Wood.
+They also appreciate some protein once or twice a week so offer them things like freeze dried minnows, shrimp pellets, dried insects and other protein based food sources.
+Be sure to feed these on the drier side as they can spoil quickly in humid environments and attract unwanted pests.

 Quick Facts